Mykesss/Hide-Window-on-Sound/README.md

-Parents bursting through the door is magically lining up with fan-services scene?! how..
+Parents bursting through the door is magically lining up with fan-service scenes?! how..
 *#noLifeProblems* 🔥😩

 ## Requirements